Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Related work

 \subsection{Quantization-Aware Training}

 Quantization-aware training considers quantization effects in the training process to further improve the accuracy of the quantized model.
 It is used for training binary~\citep{xnor} or ternary~\citep{twn} networks.
-Despite that the follow-up studies~\citep{reactnet, irnet} have proposed new techniques to improve the accuracy, the extremely low bit-width still causes notable accuracy degradation.
-Other methods seek to retain the accuracy with relatively higher precision, e.g., 8-bit~\citep{quantizetraining}. \citet{ristretto} develop GPU-based training framework to get dynamic fixed-point models.
-These methods obtain quantized models for more efficient inference, but the training process is still full-precision.
+Despite that the follow-up studies~\citep{reactnet}\citep{irnet} have proposed new techniques to improve the accuracy, the extremely low bit-width still causes notable accuracy degradation.
+Other methods seek to retain the accuracy with relatively higher precision, e.g., 8-bit~\citep{quantizetraining}. \citet{ristretto} develop GPU-based training framework to get dynamic fixed-point models or Minifloat models. \citet{pact} parameterizes and trains the clipping value in the activation function to properly restrict the range of activation.
+These methods obtain quantized models that achieve better trade-off of accuracy and inference efficiency, but the training process is still full-precision.